Central Area: Smithfield Square Lower

 Smithfield Square Lower is a modestly-proportioned, pedestrian square located between the Red Line Luas tracks and Arran Quay.
 While the square itself is generally quiet, it sees high levels of passing pedestrian traffic and is looked upon daily by thousands of Luas users in transit across the city.

-Through a two-stage commissioning process, artists are invited to propose a new permanent public artwork for Smithfield Square Lower.
-Artists may choose to reference Smithfield’s long and varied history in their work or look to its contemporary contexts for inspiration.
+Through a two-stage commissioning process, artists were invited to propose a new permanent public artwork for Smithfield Square Lower.
+Artists could choose to reference Smithfield’s long and varied history in their work or look to its contemporary contexts for inspiration.

 We would love to hear your thoughts on public sculpture, what your expectations are and how you would like to get involved with Sculpture Dublin.
 Let us know by taking 10-minutes to complete this short questionnaire.
 Thank you!